hanyk/BayeSED3/docs/BayeSED3.md

    cd BayeSED3
    ```

-### Option 1: Pip Installation (Easier Uninstall) ⭐ Recommended
+### Option 1: Pip Installation (System-Level) ⭐ Recommended

-**Pip installation is simpler for uninstalling** - it only removes bayesed3, not its dependencies.
+**System-level installation using pip** - allows you to use BayeSED3 from any directory.
+Simpler for uninstalling (only removes bayesed3, not its dependencies).

 **Installation:**
 ```bash